eurodatacube/eodash-assets/collections/IDEAS1_hopi/IDEAS1_hopi.md

 Includes the following layers
-- **vulnerable_population** : number of people of age < 5 or > 60.
-This indicator is an
-extraction from HDX data and gives information about the number of elderly or children in an area.
+- **Number of people of age < 5 or > 60** : extraction from HDX data and gives information about the number of elderly or children in an area.
-- **healthcare_access** : distance to nearest hospital or clinic (km).
-This indicator is computed from the Healthcare Infrastructures indicator with bird's-eye distances.
+- **Distance to nearest hospital or clinic (km)** : computed from the Healthcare Infrastructures indicator with bird's-eye distances.
-- **air_pollution** : maximum number of days per season where air pollution exceeded the WHO threshold between 2021 and 2023.
-The indicator takes into account PM2.5, PM10, Ozone and NO2 from CAMS.
+- **Number of days per season where air pollution exceeded the WHO threshold** : The indicator takes into account PM2.5, PM10, Ozone and NO2 from CAMS (between 2021 and 2023).
 If one of the pollutants exceeds the daily threshold, it is considered a polluted day.
-- **lst**: maximum monthly-average land surface temperature per season between 2019 and 2023.
+- **Land surface temperature**: maximum monthly-average land surface temperature per season between 2019 and 2023.
 We consider that there is a risk for human health above an average 25°C.
-- **houhpi** : Health-Oriented Urban Heat and Pollution Index (combination of the layers above).
-This indicator is the sum of the normalized healthcare access and vulnerable population indicators multiplied by the risk factor.
+- **Health-Oriented Urban Heat and Pollution Index** : sum of the normalized healthcare access and vulnerable population indicators multiplied by the risk factor.
 The risk factor is computed using the following knowledge [1] :
     - Air Pollution Risk (APR): Increment of 5% mortality risk when air pollution exceeds WHO thresholds.